What does a medical coder do?

 What to expect during a shift

-Coders rely on ICD-10 and CPT code books to begin translating the physician’s notes into useful medical codes.
+Medical coders rely on ICD-10 and CPT® code books to begin translating the physician’s notes into useful medical codes.
 They must purchase new versions of these books yearly to ensure their coding stays up to date with the latest coding guidelines.

 An example of basic procedure documentation and subsequently assigned codes: